-Fill handle is one the easiest ways to generate serial numbers.
+Fill handle is one the easiest ways to get serial numbers.
+Here are the steps.

 Here are the steps.

-The best part of this method is it will automatically add serial numbers even you want up to one million.
+The best part of this method is it's works like a serial number generator and you can use it even if you want up to one million.

-Go to cell A1 & enter the following formula in it. =ROW() Now drag the formula to down, up to the serial number you want.
-Important Note: This method is dynamic and you can increase your serial number just by drag down.
-If you are not starting your serial numbers from row 1. you have to add the count of rows in the formula which you have skipped.
-It has a benefit over another method that it will work even you sort your data.
-You will always get serial numbers in ascending order.
-4. Add One Number To Above Serial Number
+Note: If you are not starting your serial numbers from row 1, you have to add the count of rows in the formula which you have skipped.
+It has a benefit over other methods that it works even when you sort your data.

-This is my favorite method to create serial numbers.
-And, believe me, this lighting fast.
+This is my favorite method and believe me, it's lighting fast.

 Follow these steps.